samsaid/CSE412-Airline-Tickets/README.md

 Screenshot of application welcome page:

-To view screenshots of application interacting with the database, see section [using the application](#using-the-application).
+For a more in depth look at the application, see section [using the application](#using-the-application).

 ### Tools
 - Visual Studio Code